panva/jose/docs/README.md

 #### Class: `<JWK.Key>` and `<JWK.RSAKey>` &vert; `<JWK.ECKey>` &vert; `<JWK.OKPKey>` &vert; `<JWK.OctKey>`

 `<JWK.RSAKey>`, `<JWK.ECKey>`, `<JWK.OKPKey>` and `<JWK.OctKey>` represent a key usable for JWS and JWE operations.
-The `JWK.importKey()` method is used to retrieve a key representation of an existing key or secret.
+The `JWK.asKey()` method is used to retrieve a key representation of an existing key or secret.
 `JWK.generate()` method is used to generate a new random key.

 `<JWK.RSAKey>`, `<JWK.ECKey>`, `<JWK.OKPKey>` and `<JWK.OctKey>` inherit methods from `<JWK.Key>` and in addition